remowxdx/AoC-2020/README.md

 In reality I expected that the second part wanted the slope with the minimum number of tree encountered.

-After finding the solutions I didn't what to do to make something different.
+After finding the solutions I didn't know what to do to make something different.
 After some thinking I decided to make the function `count_trees` parallel.
 Also here nothing spectacular: now `count_trees` goes line by line updating the tree count for each slope.
 The counting is done only if